asdf-format/asdf-standard/docs/source/schemas.rst

 .. [#] Implementations may expose the control of validation on reading to the user (e.g. to disable it on demand).
 However, validation on reading should be the default behavior.
-.. [#] The presence of ``id`` and ``tag`` is not currently enforced by the YAML Schema but may be in a future version of the ASDF Standard.
-Authors of new schemas should assume that at the very least ``id`` will be required in a future version of the Standard.
 .. [#] For an example of how to inherit from another metaschema, look at the :ref:`contents <asdf-schema-1.1.0>` of the ASDF metaschema and see how there is a reference to the YAML schema